lwsinclair/hsk-mcp/README.md

 1. Check that your Coinbase API credentials are correct
 2. Verify that your seed phrase is valid
-3. Ensure you're on the correct network (Base Mainnet)
+3. Ensure you're on the correct network (Hashkey Mainnet)
 4. Check the Claude Desktop logs for any error messages

 ## License